-The Western Cast Iron Art Alliance, Incorporated is a 501 C3, non-profit organization and consists of iron casting artists in the western states that have formed over the past ten years to educate, demonstrate and exhibit cast iron art in the region.
+The Western Cast Iron Art Alliance, Incorporated is a 501 C3, non-profit organization and consists of iron casting artists in the western states that have existed since 2008 to educate, demonstrate and exhibit cast iron art in the region.
 This group of sculptors creatively focuses on a variety of art forms ranging from installation to performance works utilizing cast iron as their vocabulary.

 All of the founding members of the organization are employed at universities or community colleges and have a sincere investment in education in the arts.
 We have pooled our resources to get iron to melt and fuel to fire the furnaces in the past.
 In some cases, we have had exhibitions of our work in conjunction with our casting activities.
 Tax exempt status allows us to offer tax incentives for donations of space, material and conference support.
 We are certain that our casting events help to stimulate the economy of the communities where we work.